 About the Lions Inn

 Looking for an alternative New Orleans getaway that provides relaxing accommodations for every traveler?
-You've discovered the Lions Inn bed and breakfast in the historic Marigny [pronounced "Marry NEE"] in New Orleans, Louisiana.
+You've discovered the Lions Inn in the historic Marigny [pronounced "Marry NEE"] in New Orleans, Louisiana.

 Our accomodation is located within easy access of New Orleans' attractions and fabulous if not infamous nightlife!
 Our returning guests, who've become some of our best friends, describe the Lions Inn